Wednesday, 20 June 2018

 This was accomplished without rising from our horizontal position on the bed, thanks to our wonderful little iPod, which still has the thrill of novelty after two years.

 The dining room in the evening was less lively than at midday, the only other diners being four solitary men at separate tables.

 We had the three-course menu for €14, starting with a tomato-mozarella stack for me and a small flaky seafood parcel for Keith.

 Then we both had boeuf bourguignon, although we were nowhere near Burgundy.

 For dessert Keith could not go past crème brûlée.
 The fieldwork for his Ph.D. research project – “Variations in Crème Brûlée in Regional France” – had been sadly neglected in the past few months.
 I had coffee, as I lack the gene for the enjoyment of sweet things.

 The four solitary men had remained poker-faced during the meal, staring at their phones for the most part, but as one of them rose to go, he gave us a most charming smile and we felt sorry that we had not engaged him in conversation earlier.

 We had time before retiring to take a short stroll around the nearby streets, where an outdoor bar behind the church was full of happy chattering people.

-This confirmed our opinion that St-Paulien was a little town with all the necessaries for a good life.
+This confirmed our opinion, formed in 2016, that St-Paulien was a lovely little town.